-In Canada, the weather in September feels a whole lot different than it does in January or February.
-Classrooms have a different feeling to them as well: at the start of the school year it seems like there is so much time to get everything done, to cover all of the learning expectations for the year or semester.
+In Canada, the weather in September feels a whole lot different than it does in January or February – but classrooms everywhere have a different feeling to them as well: at the start of the school year there seems like there is so much time to get everything done, to cover all of the learning expectations for the year or semester.
 As educators, we know all too well that it doesn’t take long for that feeling of “abundance of time” to quickly evaporate.
 Part way through the year, it already feels like a mad dash to cover everything left in the curriculum.
-We often can’t afford to lose even one instructional day, and then in the winter months along comes the ‘Snow Day’.
+Sometimes we are in a situation where we can’t afford to lose even one instructional day, and then in the winter months along comes the ‘Snow Day’.

 Many northern school districts will experience inclement weather days, or “snow days”, where school buses are cancelled and school may be closed for days at a time.
-Even the best laid unit plans can be totally derailed when a snow day hits.
+Even the best laid unit plans can be totally derailed when a snow day comes along.

 It is challenging to miss out on teaching days given the amount of curriculum content we have to cover.
-The number of snow days that happen each year fluctuates, but no matter what, those lost days have a huge impact on getting through the class material, leaving us feeling that there is not enough time to accomplish it all.
-The solution to this is of course a digital one.
+The number of snow days that may happen on a given year fluctuates, but those lost days have a huge impact on getting through the class material, leaving you with the feeling that there is not enough time to accomplish it all.
+The solution to this was of course a digital one.

 Snow days are still learning days

-In the first days of the school year, we let our classes know that the expectation on an unexpected snow day is that students should log into their school Gmail accounts and check for an email from their math teacher about the lesson for that day (as a teacher with Hapara, you can easily send this email to your class from the Class Info Tab).
-If the weather network is predicting a heavy snowfall or some freezing rain in the coming days, then we remind students ahead of time to check their Hapara Workspace for the learning expectations for that day’s lesson.
-Forget about missing a full instructional day, sometimes it’s like our class doesn’t even miss a beat!
+In the first days of the school year, we let our classes know that the expectation is that on an unexpected snow day, they log in to their school gmail accounts and check for an email from their math teacher about the lesson for that day (as a teacher with Hapara, you can easily send this email to your class from the Class Info Tab).
+If the weather network is predicting a heavy snowfall or some freezing rain in the coming days, then we remind our students ahead of time to check their Hapara Workspace with the learning expectations for that day’s lesson.
+Forget about missing a full instructional day, sometimes it’s like our class hasn’t even missed a beat!

 Workspace is a good tool for organizing the various elements of any particular topic.
 It makes room for posting a clear learning goal (something like: “I will be able to calculate the missing interior angles of all polygons”) as well as learning resources.
 The content of the lesson can be delivered in a number of ways online, many of which will provide a digital learning experience that continues the momentum for student engagement with the material.